 |Assumed arrangement fee @ 2% (min £2,000)||0|

 |Indicative day 1 Net loan advance||0|

-Bridging loans are designed as a short-term financing option - but knowing exactly how long you can borrow for depends on the lender and the project!
+Bridging loans are designed as a short-term bridge loan - but knowing exactly how long you can borrow for depends on the lender and the project!

 Here we'll explore bridge loan terms, and what you might expect as a minimum and maximum length.

 What are the Standard Terms on Bridging Loans?

 Most bridge loans are due for repayment in a year, or just a few months, hence being referred to as a short-term bridge loan.